The University of Exeter, ranked in the top 1% of universities in the world

-The University of Exeter is the Sunday Times University of the Year 2012-13.
+The University of Exeter was the Sunday Times University of the Year 2012-13.

 Ranked in the top 1% of universities in the world, it is also currently ranked:

-- 7th in the Sunday Times University Guide 2013
+- 7th in The Sunday Times University Guide*

-- Top 10 in the Times Good University Guide 2013
+- Top 10 in The Times Good University Guide*

 Further information on the University's awards and league table success can be found here.